 The return value for instances in the transient or persistent states is the same as the parameter value.
-The return value for detached instances is the persistent instance corresponding to the detached instance.
+With CopyOnAttach true, the return value for detached instances is the persistent instance corresponding to the detached instance; with CopyOnAttach false, the return value for detached instances is the instance itself.